yast/yast-storage-ng/doc/boot-partition.md

 ## General

+- boot loader, /boot (/boot/zipl) and / should be on same disk
+- order: /boot, swap, /

-i.e. valid for all architectures
+valid for all architectures, except s390 (see below)

 - when using gpt, never use gpt-sync-mbr / hybrid mbr; only standard protective mbr.
-- always create a `/boot partition on raid, encrytpted LVM, LVM
+- always create a `/boot` partition on raid, encrytpted LVM, LVM
  * size: [100MB, 200MB, 500MB]
- * order: /boot, swap, /
  * ext4

 Note: boot loader is grub2 (refered as grub in this document)